 Manchester, New Hampshire

-Based in the cities of Manchester and Hooksett, SNHU changed its primary focus to distance education in recent years.
+Based in the cities of Manchester and Hooksett, SNHU has shifted its primary focus from traditional education to online education in recent years.
 Of the school’s 90,000 undergraduate and graduate students, 93% enroll online, and 83% of those students live out of state.
-As such, the school offers an extensive slate of distance learning offerings, including an online history master’s degree.
+As such, the school offers an extensive slate of online college courses, including an online master's in history degree.

 SNHU is regionally accredited by the New England Association of Schools and Colleges (NEASC).

-Within that 30–33 credit curriculum, students must complete two major research papers and courses in historical methods and historiography.
+The online masters in history degree requires students to complete two major research papers as well as courses in historical methods and historiography.
 Students must also pass a comprehensive exam.
 Students may choose elective courses to fulfill requirements for 21 of the required credits.
 FHSU delivers all program coursework asynchronously and never requires online students to visit campus for any reason.
-Students who wish to complete a thesis through the program must enroll in the on-campus version.
+Students who wish to complete a thesis through the program must enroll in the on-campus masters in history degree program.